-FAQs about what to expect when traveling via SMF during the Novel Coronavirus (COVID-19) outbreak
+What to expect when traveling via SMF during the COVID-19 pandemic

 Is the Sacramento International Airport conducting health screenings of passengers?

 Sacramento International Airport (SMF) is not a Centers for Disease Control and Prevention (CDC) designated Airport for health screenings of passengers.
 We have been closely monitoring the situation and working with our local Public Health Department to ensure we are informed and able to continue to provide the safest traveling experience possible for our passengers.
 Additionally, the Airport does not currently have any nonstop flights to Europe or Asia, so would not be a first point of entry for passengers traveling from those international destinations.

 What measures is Sacramento International Airport taking to help prevent the spread of COVID19?